Craving cookies? These chocolate chip cookies with coconut oil are soft on the inside and crisp on the edges for one perfect snack!

 - Mix together flour, baking soda, and salt in a medium bowl and set aside.

 - In a large bowl whisk together coconut oil and sugar, then beat in egg and vanilla.
 Add flour mixture.
 Stir in chocolate chips.
-If dough is looking too runny, add a little more flour until it resembles standard cookie dough.
+If dough seems too sticky, chill for 30 minutes.

 - Scoop or drop by spoonfuls onto cookie sheets and bake 8-10 minutes.
 Let cool on pan slightly before transferring to a rack to cool completely.